Bcharlotin1/Task-Manger-React-Frontend/README.md

 This is a Task Manager React App where users can signup/log in,create projects and tasks.

 This app uses Ruby on Rails for the backend.
 So this.
 Repo is dependent on another.
-Must Fork and Clone [Task Manger API](https://github.com/Bcharlotin1/Task-Manager-API)
+Must Fork and Clone [Task Manager API](https://github.com/Bcharlotin1/Task-Manager-API)

 ### How To Use
 This app runs on *http://localhost:3001/*.
 This is so that It will not conflict with the rails backend that runs on http://localhost:3000/",  which needs to run simultaneously.

-1. Fork and Clone  Rails API [Task Manger API](https://github.com/Bcharlotin1/Task-Manager-API)
+1. Fork and Clone  Rails API [Task Manager API](https://github.com/Bcharlotin1/Task-Manager-API)
 2. Fork and Cone this Repo "Task-Manger-React-Frontend"
 3. Make sure the rails API is running, then Run `yarn start` in your terminal